gridcoin-community/Whitepaper/README.md

 # Whitepaper

-This is a proposed technical whitepaper for Gridcoin Research.
+This is a proposed whitepaper for Gridcoin Research.